About the Incompleteness of the Semiclassical Picture in the BH-Information Paradox and the Quantum Hair emerging from the Coupling of Quantum Matter and Quantum Space-Time Degrees of Freedom: The Entanglement of Matter and Gravitational DoF in the BH Scenario

 where the infalling particles are denoted by the index $c$ the particles gathering at infinity by $b$ (the Hawking pairs are assume to be generated one after the other).
 It is then shown that such a picture leads to problems with conservation of information (i.e. unitarity).
 We now want to proceed by arguing that this particle picture is not the whole story.

-We proceed with the analysis which we started in section 3.
-With the classical metric tensor field as order parameter field and the Hilbert space of gravitational plus matter micro-states a tensor product \beq \mcal{H}^{total}=\mcal{H}^m\otimes \mcal{H}^g \eeq one is tempted to split the tensor component $ \mcal{H}^g$ in the BH case further into: \beq \mcal{H}^g=\mcal{H}^g_{int}\otimes\mcal{H}^g_{ext} \eeq but this turns out to be a subtle point.
+We proceed with the analysis which we started in the preceding section .
+With the classical metric tensor field as order parameter field and the Hilbert space of gravitational plus matter micro-states a tensor product \beq \mcal{H}^{total}=\mcal{H}^m\otimes \mcal{H}^g \eeq We split the tensor component $ \mcal{H}^g$ in the BH case further into: \beq \mcal{H}^g=\mcal{H}^g_{int}\otimes\mcal{H}^g_{ext} \eeq but this turns out to be a subtle point.
 This means the following.
-In various papers such a picture is invoked because on a Cauchy hypersurface in LQFT spacelike operators and the respective subalgebras do commute and it is sometimes argued that this is already sufficient for having such a product structure on the level of states.
+In various papers such a picture is invoked because on a Cauchy hypersurface in LQFT spacelike operators and the res pective subalgebras do commute and it is sometimes argued that this is already sufficient for having such a product structure on the level of states.
 But this is not correct in general.
 In ordinary LQFT in Minkowski space it is known that only a weaker result does hold (see e.g. sect.
 V.5.2 in \cite{Haag} or the detailed discussion in \cite{Requ4}.

 In the case of the Unruh effect it is known that the wide spread representation of the Minkowski vacuum as a vector in the tensor product of left and right wedge tensor factors is, strictly speaking, incorrect.
 This can easily be seen because one has in this scenario the Minkowski vacuum state as a reference state.
 On the other hand, we know that the generator of Lorentz boosts in the wedges is the corresponding KMS Hamiltonian, having continuous spectrum, while in the tensor product the logarithm of the density matrix is the canonical Hamiltonian thus having a discrete spectrum (cf. \cite{Requ4} and sect.
 3 of \cite{Requ5}).
 In the BH scenario such a standard reference state is missing and one may conjecture that the fact that the BH event horizon (Schwarzschild case) is a \tit{Killing horizon}, i.e. a \tit{null surface} to which a Killing field is normal, justifies such an assumption. \begin{bem}Our conclusions in the following do however not really depend on this perhaps too restrictive assumption. \end{bem}